top of page

 Sweat is made up of water and electrolytes, and we lose sodium and chloride in the highest concentration.
 So when you're looking to replace electrolytes in the context of long run losses, focus mainly on sodium chloride (i.e. salt).
 Sports products often do contain some of the other electrolytes (potassium, magnesium, and calcium), but you can primarily get these in your everyday diet.

-Sweat rate is the amount of sweat in ounces that you lose per hour, and ranges from 0.5-2.5+ L/hr.
-Other factors like temperature, humidity, altitude, and exercise intensity cause sweat rate to fluctuate within one person.
-You're considered a "heavy sweater" if you lose at least 32 ounces (1 L) of sweat per hour of exercise.
+Sweat rate is the amount of sweat in ounces that you lose per hour, and is impacted by genetics, temperature, humidity, altitude, exercise intensity, fitness, and heat adaptation.
+You're considered a "heavy sweater" if you lose at least 1 liter of sweat per hour of exercise.

-Sweat composition refers to the electrolytes that you lose in your sweat.
-Like with sweat rate, sweat composition varies from one athlete to the next (200mg-2,000mg+/L), but each athlete's sodium concentration (i.e. mg/L) stays the same in different conditions.
+Sweat composition refers to the electrolytes that you lose in your sweat and is concentration based (e.g. mg of sodium per liter of fluid).
+This stays roughly the same in different conditions, although certain things like diet can lead to saltier sweat.
 You are considered a "salty sweater" if you lose >1,000mg of sodium per liter of fluid.

 How to Start All Endurance Sessions Well-Hydrated